heatseeknyc/hardware/cell/README.md

 ### Mechanical

+#### flat battery holder mounting

+assuming symmetry, mounting hole centers are offset from left and right edges by (1.98" - 0.5") / 2 = 0.74"

+terminals are offset from bottom by 0.102"

 #### XBee dimensions, including *full height* of [socket](http://www.sullinscorp.com/drawings/75_1BFC_10483.pdf)

 XBee is smaller than XBee-PRO, `32.94mm - 5.33mm = 27.61mm`